enthought/traits/docs/source/traits_user_manual/testing.rst

     # But setting the mock on the instance `__dict__` works.
     my_class.__dict__['add_to_number'] = Mock()

-    # We can now use the mock in out tests.
+    # We can now use the mock in our tests.
     my_class.add_number(42)
     print my_class.add_to_number.call_args_list